Campus Life Policies

 (Rule #3) Involvement in behavior that could or does result in physical injury, destruction of University property or that of a third party, or obstruction of the normal functioning of the University.

-Other policies and procedures must also be regarded to include: Harassment/ non-discrimination, amplified sound, space and event registration, solicitation and the sponsorship of external entities.
+Other policies and procedures must also be regarded to include: Non-discrimination, amplified sound, space and event registration, solicitation and the Performance, Presentation, and Speaker Policy noted below.